 Most of the lenses on this list are designs that were made specifically for that particular format of camera.
 For example, we did not recommend the Rokinon 14mm f/2.8 as a super wide angle on mirrorless APS-C cameras because that lens, while generally an excellent choice, was originally designed for a DSLR and is extremely large compared to its mirrorless APS-C counter parts.
 A better choice for the smaller mirrorless APS-C camera bodies would be the Rokinon 12mm f/2 for its compact size, wider field of view and faster aperture.

 Something that struck me while developing this list is that, for most systems, our favorite lenses are usually from third party manufacturers as opposed to the system camera manufacturer.
 For example, there are very few native Canon or Nikon Lenses on this list.
 Most of the lenses that we prefer tend to be made by Samyang/Rokinon, Tamron, Sigma, and Tokina.
 All of these companies have been rapidly expanding their lens offerings with new and innovative designs that have no direct rivals in terms of performance (and often price) from the likes of Canon and Nikon.
 Many of these new lenses are fast (low f/number) and have very few aberrations issues.
 That’s not to say that Canon and Nikon don’t make good lenses, it’s just that many of the other manufacturers tend to make lenses that perform better, especially in regards to coma and aberration performance.
 For example, even the Tamron 15-30mm f/2.8 is a better pick in terms of image quality than the more expensive and already excellently performing Nikon AF-S 14-24mm f/2.8G ED.
-The Tamron is sharper with less coma and costs around $500 less than the Nikon.
+The Tamron is sharper with less coma and costs a a few hundred less than the Nikon.

 In addition to the more budget friendly brands, most of the modern lens designs from Zeiss are also generally excellent in my experience.
 Many Zeiss lenses offer excellent performance for astrophotography.
 We recently reviewed the Zeiss Batis 18mm f/2.8 and it proved to be one of my favorite lenses ever.